Alcohol and Other Drugs

 Email email@example.com for more information about Pathways to Choices

 The Well approaches mind altering substances and the people who use them with curiosity, compassion, and respect.
-We strive to provide information on alcohol and other drugs that is based in scientific fact.
 If you come to speak with us, we will never judge you, whether you’re concerned about a friend's substance use or your own substance use, or you just want to learn more about a drug.
 Students come to us for a variety of reasons.
 We are here to help or can provide you with additional resources.

 - I am concerned about my drinking or other drug use